 Our garages fill up with old clothes you might wear again someday, seasonal items, large and bulky items, toys, or stuff you don’t have room for anymore.

 No matter the reason, we’re all looking for ways to maximize what little storage space we have.
 Overhead storage is a great solution.

 To learn more about overhead garage storage and how to ensure it is as safe as possible, keep reading.

 What is Overhead Garage Storage?

-Although it’s common to only think of racks that hang from your garage ceiling, overhead storage actually refers to any kind rack, shelf, pulley or hooks that suspend the item above the roof-line of your car.
+The most common type of overhead storage is metal racks that hang from your garage ceiling.
+However, overhead storage can mean any rack, shelf, pulley, or hook that suspends the item above the roof line of your car.

-Overhead storage comes in a variety of materials and sizes.
-They’re perfect for storing anything from kayaks to gardening tools to old clothing.
+Overhead storage systems come in a variety of materials and sizes.
+They’re perfect for storing kayaks, gardening tools, or old clothing.

-In most cases, they’re attached to the ceiling along the ceiling joists and can support up to 600 pounds.
+In most cases, they’re attached to a ceiling joist and can support up to 600 pounds.

 How Safe Is Overhead Garage Storage?

 One of my biggest fears about overhead garage storage is whether or not it’s safe to park my car underneath.